-In this article, you will learn step-by-step how to create Elementor Preloader loading page animations on your website using lottie files, GIFs, images, Pure CSS flat loader, shortcodes, and more.
-In the end we will also cover about Page Transitions.
+In this article, you will learn step-by-step how to create Elementor Preloader loading page animations on your website using Lottie files, GIFs, images, Pure CSS flat loader, shortcodes, and more.

-What is Elementor Preloaders or Page Loading Animations?
+What are Elementor Preloaders or Page Loading Animations?

 Benefits of using a Preloader: